-6.5.3 Soft buttons
+8.7.3 Soft buttons

-- 1. Work folder button: Touch to open a menu where you can create new folders and change the active folder. - 2.
+- Work folder button: Touch to open a menu where you can create new folders and change the active folder. - 2.
 Lamp button: Touch to turn on/off the camera lamp. - 3.
 Continuous autofocus button: Touch to enable/disable continuous autofocus. - 4.
-Overlay button: Touch to show/hide all overlay graphics and image overlay information. - 5.
+Overlay button: Touch to show/hide all camera overlay. - 5.
 Temperature scale button: Touch to switch between the automatic and manual image adjustment modes.

 - Before you can turn on the camera lamp, you need to enable the lamp.
 Select (Settings) > Device settings > Lamp & laser > Enable lamp & laser or Enable lamp & laser + Use lamp as flash. - Before you can enable continuous autofocus, you need to enable the laser.
+Select

-Select (Settings) > Device settings > Lamp & laser > Enable lamp & laser or Enable lamp - The availability of the camera lamp depends on the lens model.
+(Settings) > Device settings > Lamp & laser > Enable lamp & laser or Enable lamp & laser + Use lamp as flash. - For large lenses that cover the laser transmitter and receiver, the laser functionality is disabled.
+This means that continuous autofocus is not available.

-6.5.4 Status icons and indicators
+8.7.4 Status icons and indicators